EU in diplomatic push to save Iran deal

 Cardin told the Reuters news agency he would only support new legislation if it had the backing of EU allies.
 Kerry said: "Our allies and our Congress must now act as the only adults left in the room with the power to protect our national interests".

-Kerry added that Trump's decision was "dangerous" after it immediately sent ripples through the Middle East.
+Kerry added that Trump's decision, which immediately sent ripples through the Middle East, was "dangerous".

 Israel and Saudi Arabia, two US allies and Iran adversaries, welcomed the news from Washington, with Israel saying it would "roll back Iran's aggression and … confront its criminal support of terrorism".

-Iran reacted by mocking Trump and Saudi Arabia.
+But Iran reacted by mocking Trump and Saudi Arabia.

-"He has not studied international law … Apparently, he doesn't know that this agreement is not a bilateral agreement solely between Iran and the United States," Rouhani said.
+"He [Trump] has not studied international law … Apparently, he doesn't know that this agreement is not a bilateral agreement solely between Iran and the United States," Rouhani said.

 He called Saudi Arabia a "tribal" country that had "never seen an election".

-Trump followed up his TV address with a tweet that said: "Many people talking, with much agreement, on my Iran speech today.
+Trump followed his TV address with a tweet that said: "Many people talking, with much agreement, on my Iran speech today.
 Participants in the deal are making lots of money on trade with Iran!".

-The JCPoA aside, he also imposed US financial sanctions on the Iran's Islamic Revolutionary Guard Corps (IGRC), a branch of the Iranian military, and on three IGRC-linked companies.
+The JCPoA aside, he also imposed US financial sanctions on Iran's Islamic Revolutionary Guard Corps (IGRC), a branch of the Iranian military, and on three IGRC-linked companies.

-The US treasury said this was due to the IGRC's support for Syrian leader Bashar al-Assad's forces in the civil war and for Hezbollah, a militia in Lebanon dubbed a terrorist entity by the US.
+The US treasury said this was due to the IGRC's support for Syrian leader Bashar al-Assad's forces in the civil war in Syria and for Hezbollah, a militia in Lebanon dubbed a terrorist entity by the US.

 Trump stopped short of designating the IGRC itself as a terrorist entity, but treasury chief Steven T. Mnuchin accused it of aiding "al-Assad's relentless campaign of brutal violence against his own people".